-(2) Audit-Related Fees consist of fees for professional services for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
-These services include accounting consultations concerning financial accounting and reporting standards.
+(2) In fiscal 2017, Audit-Related Fees consisted of fees for professional services for assurance and related services in connection with the secondary offering which were not reported under "Audit Fees."
+In fiscal 2016, Audit-Related Fees consisted of fees for professional services for assurance and related services that were reasonably related to the performance of the audit or review of our consolidated financial statements and were not reported under "Audit Fees."
+These services included accounting consultations concerning financial accounting and reporting standards.

 Pre-approval Policy.
 Under our audit committee's policy governing our use of the services of our independent registered public accountants, the audit committee is required to pre-approve all audit and permitted non-audit services performed by our independent registered public accountants in order to ensure that the provision of such services does not impair the public accountants' independence.
-In the fiscal years ended January 31, 2016 and 2015, all fees identified above under the captions "Audit Fees" and "Audit-Related Fees" that were billed by Deloitte & Touche LLP were approved by the audit committee in accordance with SEC requirements.
+In the fiscal years ended January 31, 2017 and 2016, all fees identified above under the captions "Audit Fees" and "Audit-Related Fees" that were billed by Deloitte & Touche LLP were approved by the audit committee in accordance with SEC requirements.

-In the fiscal year ended January 31, 2016, there were no other professional services provided by Deloitte & Touche LLP, other than those listed above, that would have required our audit committee to consider their compatibility with maintaining the independence of Deloitte & Touche LLP.
+In the fiscal year ended January 31, 2017, there were no other professional services provided by Deloitte & Touche LLP, other than those listed above, that would have required our audit committee to consider their compatibility with maintaining the independence of Deloitte & Touche LLP.